Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Problem setup and preliminaries

 \end{proposition}

-\begin{remark} When the arm pulls are not adaptively chosen according to the random rewards, Proposition~\ref{prop_concentration_estimator} no longer applies and an extra factor $\sqrt d$ has to be paid for adaptive arm pulls \citep{abbasi2011improved}.
-Our algorithm avoids this issue by deciding the arm pulls at the beginning of each phase, and designing the OLS estimator based on information from current phase.
+\begin{remark} When the arm pulls are adaptively chosen according to the random rewards, Proposition~\ref{prop_concentration_estimator} no longer applies and an extra factor $\sqrt d$ has to be paid for adaptive arm pulls \citep{abbasi2011improved}.
+Our algorithm avoids this issue by deciding the arm pulls at the beginning of each phase, and designing the OLS estimator only based on the information from the current phase.
 See Section~\ref{section_algo} for details. \end{remark}

-\paragraph{G-optimal design.} The confidence interval in Proposition~\ref{prop_concentration_estimator} shows the strong connection between the arm allocation in linear bandits and experimental design theory \citep{pukelsheim2006optimal}.
+\textbf{G-optimal design.} The confidence interval in Proposition~\ref{prop_concentration_estimator} shows the strong connection between the arm allocation in linear bandits and experimental design theory \citep{pukelsheim2006optimal}.
 To control the confidence bounds, we first introduce the G-optimal design technique into the problem of best arm identification in linear bandits in the fixed-budget setting.
 Formally, the G-optimal design problem aims at finding a probability distribution $\pi: \{a(i):i\in \mathcal A \} \rightarrow[0,1]$ that minimises